Services Offered by Taiga

 CFRP processing is essential for achieving both lightweight and high-strength properties.
 At Taiga, we use advanced precision processing techniques to deliver high-quality CFRP components for the aerospace and automotive industries.
 We can handle complex shapes and offer flexible solutions, from prototyping to mass production.

-CFRP is lightweight yet offers superior strength and rigidity compared to steel or aluminum.
+Contact >CFRP is lightweight yet offers superior strength and rigidity compared to steel or aluminum.
 As a result, products made through CFRP processing are ideal for structural components that require both high strength and rigidity.

 CFRP is much lighter than metal materials such as steel and aluminum.
 Consequently, products made from CFRP processing contribute significantly to weight reduction.